-What happened to the England U21 XI that played Germany in the Euro 2009 final?
+England U21s last made the European Championships final in 2009 - where are they now?

 Nedum Onuoha was a victim of City's revolution following Sheikh Mansour's acquisition of the club, and a loan spell with Sunderland preceded his permanent switch to QPR in 2012.

-Following a six year spell in West London and a stint with MLS outfit Real Salt Lake City during the twilight phase of his career, Onuoha retired from football at the start of 2021.
+Following a six-year spell in West London and a stint with MLS outfit Real Salt Lake City during the twilight phase of his career, Onuoha retired from football at the start of 2021.
+He's since gone on to carve out a successful punditry career in the USA.

 Left-back: Kieran Gibbs